Popular Posts

 From the things we leave behind.

-I don’t want to take his words out of context, so I should say that he was talking about Simon Peter, who left behind his family fishing business and Matthew, who left behind a lucrative job as a tax collector, both in order to follow Jesus.
+I don’t want to take his words out of context, so I should say that he was singing about Simon Peter, who left behind his family fishing business and about Matthew, who left behind a lucrative job as a tax collector, both in order to follow Jesus.
 I’m starting to understand by personal experience how this can apply to me.

 Almost ten years ago my husband and I left something big behind, a family business where cut flowers were grown, a big swimming pool, a four-bedroom house my husband had lived in all his life, and our network of familiarity.
 It was something we had to do in order to follow Jesus’ particular call on our lives.
 At the time it was very clear that we had to “change direction,” but many of the details came into focus only as we walked that road of obedience.
 The “freedom” we found and are still finding is paradoxical.
 I’m sure that what we did made no sense to outside observers, but it was the right move for us.